CIOSC/CAS-Digital-Credentials/scheme/scheme.md

 * The intended application of the conformity assessment scheme is in relation to product certification criteria under [ISO/IEC17065](https://www.iso.org/standard/46568.html).

 # Conformity Assessment Scheme
+A general overview of the [conformity assessment process](./conformity-assessment-process.md)

 This conformity assesment scheme (CAS) is developed in accordance with [IAF MD25](https://iaf.nu/iaf_system/uploads/documents/IAF_MD_25_Criteria_for_the_Evaluation_of_CAS_07012022.pdf) and consists of the following:

 * [Scheme Objectives](./objectives.md) for the specific industry or user group.